Andrews-repo/DEV/gitignore.md

 [External Data](https://github.com/Andrews-repo/AWS-Project/tree/master/External%20Data).

-This one has been tough, Ive had to learn new technologies.
-I was stuck for a couple weeks and hadnt worked on an code.
-Working on solving the issues will be fixed soon.
+This one has been tough, i got stuck a couple different times.
+Once i was troubleshooting a syntax error for far too long, simply overlooking the error.
+The other issue, is that secondary instances of my website overwrite each others entries.
+I have some ideas on how to solve it, seemingly issues with my node.js, but ill save that for later when I do deep dives on different code languages.

 [Web Hosting Platform-as-a-Service](https://github.com/Andrews-repo/AWS-Project/tree/master/Web%20Hosting%20-%20Platform%20as%20a%20Service)